American Bridge 21st Century: Methods

 After President Trump was elected a second time in November 2024, American Bridge 21st Century announced the launch of an opposition research and tracking effort focused on the incoming administration.
 They dubbed the project "MAGAFiles" and said it would focus on scrutinizing President Trump and his allies.

 In February 2025, American Bridge 21st Century convened a focus group of voters who once identified as Democrats but who voted for Donald Trump.
 The voters said a "phony" and "corrupt" Democratic Party had "embraced far-left social crusades while overseeing a jump in inflation."
 The focus group was part of a $4.5 million research project designed to figure out what went wrong for Democrats in the 2024 election and how to win back former Democratic Party mainstays who have begun voting Republican.
 Former Democratic mayor of New Orleans Mitch Landrieu, former Democratic U.S. representative Colin Allred, and Democratic politician and advisor Tom Perez are involved with the project.
 American Bridge 21st Century also brought together a group of "despondent" and "adrift" donors from the "Democratic big-money universe" at a Florida donor summit to "try to figure out how the party can recover from Donald J. Trump's victory and extricate itself from the liberal malaise of his looming second term."

+During the 2026 election cycle, American Bridge put large troves of its opposition research into Republicans online.
+According to Politico, the content "includes an AI-powered search tool that aims to bring together different sources about a candidate into cohesive messaging."
+Also in 2026, American Bridge spent $50 million, more than it had ever spent in a midterm election, on advertising campaigns targeting Republicans in traditionally Republican areas.

 Donors

 American Bridge PAC is largely funded by wealthy Democratic donors, labor unions, and other PACs (Sixteen Thirty Fund/Arabella Advisors).
-The largest donors of the 2020 United States presidential election cycle include billionaire Stephen Mandel, Bain Capital co-founder Joshua Bekenstein, real estate Titan George M. Marcus, and LinkedIn co-founder Reid Hoffman.
+The largest donors of the 2020 United States presidential election cycle include billionaire Stephen Mandel, Bain Capital co-founder Joshua Bekenstein, real estate titan George M. Marcus, and LinkedIn co-founder Reid Hoffman.
 In past election cycles billionaire George Soros and others helped the then fledging Super PAC in 2012.